-It is very important that it is identified and treated without delay.
+It must be identified and treated without delay.

-With the help of a flashlight the pupils are examined and redness is observed in one or both eyes, and look for any signs of fluid discharge.
+With the help of a flashlight, the pupils are examined, redness is observed in one or both eyes and look for any signs of fluid discharge.

 Slit Lamp Exam

-This test is performed to closely examine the cornea of the eye, the iris, the lens and the space between the iris and the cornea, this test helps the doctor to examine the eye in small and detailed sections and makes it easier to detect any abnormalities.
+This test is performed to closely examine the cornea of the eye, the iris, the lens, and the space between the iris and the cornea; this test helps the doctor look at the sight in small and detailed sections and makes it easier to detect any abnormalities.

-In the diagnosis of iritis carried out in ophthalmoscopy on the basis of a slit lamp.
+The diagnosis of Iritis is carried out in ophthalmoscopy based on a slit lamp.
 The ophthalmologist sees cells and a glow in the fluid produced by the eye.

 Dilated eye exam or retinal exam

 This test is done to examine the back of the eyes (the retina).
-For this, drops are placed in the eyes to widen or dilate the pupils.
+Drops are placed in the eyes to widen or dilate the pupils.

 The doctor assesses visual acuity using the eye chart and other tests.

-If a disease or condition is suspected to be causing the iritis, the underlying cause should be determined.
+If a disease or condition is suspected of causing Iritis, the underlying cause should be determined.

-If this is the case, other tests should be done which may include doing some blood tests or imaging tests to identify or rule out other diseases like infections and an autoimmune disorder.
+If this is the case, other tests should be done, including blood tests or imaging tests, to identify or rule out other diseases like infections and autoimmune disorders.

 Treatment is done as quickly as possible to avoid serious complications.

-The patient is regularly prescribed medications to control pain, inflammation, protect vision, and discomfort from irritation.
+The patient has regularly prescribed medications to control pain and inflammation and protect vision and discomfort from irritation.

-Dark glasses should also be worn, as pain worsens when light shines on the eyes.
+Dark glasses should also be worn, as the pain worsens when light shines on the eyes.

-The ophthalmologist prescribes steroid eye drops unless a virus or bacteria causes iritis.
-In this case, antibiotics should be prescribed.
+The ophthalmologist prescribes steroid eye drops unless a virus or bacteria causes Iritis.
+In this case, antibiotics should be defined.